zhangbsn-gt/developer.gov.sg/collections/_technologies/digital-identity/singpass.md

 As a foundational digital infrastructure, Singpass is critical to improving the lives of citizens, creating opportunities for businesses, and transforming the capabilities of Government agencies using technology.

-With Singpass, citizens, residents and businesses can look forward to more convenient and secure access across a wide range of services.
+With Singpass, residents and businesses can look forward to more convenient and secure access across a wide range of services.
 Businesses can additionally enjoy reduced operating costs and greater efficiency by tapping NDI’s suite of services to enhance their digital services.

 ### What is Singpass?